 Latterly, it has been proposed to study hypergraphs for their ability to grasp non-dyadic (i.e., non-pairwise) interactions between species, also called Higher-Order Interactions, as many ecological interactions appear to be mediated by a third (or more) species (Werner & Peacor, 2003; Golubski et al., 2016; Delmas et al., 2018).
 Such multi-component interactions thus play an important role in system dynamics.
 Hypergraphs have rarely been used in biology and ecology (but see Billick & Case, 1994; Klamt et al., 2009 ; Valverde et al., 2020).
-Several definitions have been proposed for the higher-order interactions they capture: a pairwise interaction modulated by (i.e., in the context of) a third species, a non-additive effect of two species on the per-capita growth of another, or the failure of a null pairwise model (Sanchez, 2019).
+Several definitions have been proposed for the higher-order interactions they capture: a dyadic interaction modulated by (i.e., in the context of) a third species, a non-additive effect of two species on the per-capita growth of another, or the failure of a null dyadic model (Sanchez, 2019).
 However, the hypergraphs and higher-order interactions found in the literature are mainly confined to interactions made up of three components and are static.
-Here, we venture to add that i) higher-order interactions not only concern species interactions, ii) are not at all restricted to three-way interactions and, ultimately, iii) often change sharply in the long term.
+Here, we venture to generalize that i) higher-order interactions not only concern species interactions, ii) are not at all restricted to three-way interactions and, ultimately, iii) often change sharply in the long term.
 In parallel, social networks are also much used and studied.

-In the same vein as species networks, anthropogenic nets can be plotted in graph form, with which humans or human groups shown as nodes and each human-related process (e.g., communication, trading, financial exchange) as an edge connecting the nodes (e.g., Buldyrev et al., 2010; Brummitt et al., 2012).
+In the same vein as species networks, anthropogenic nets can be plotted in graph form, with which humans or human groups shown as nodes and each human-related process (e.g., communication, trading, financial exchange) as an edge connecting the concerned nodes (e.g., Buldyrev et al., 2010; Brummitt et al., 2012).
 Depending on the question being addressed, such human-related graphs are sometimes purposefully biased by more social, more economic or political processes.
 Rarely, these interaction networks are merged into the same larger graph for study, such as in decision systems (Tixier et al., 2013; Battiston et al., 2020; Felipe-Lucia et al., 2021).
 As humans in a society, we understand that social networks are highly dynamic, frequently losing or gaining new components (individuals or groups) and interactions, such as in ecosystem services (Scholes et al., 2013; Mao et al., 2021).
 In principle, there is nothing to prevent the merging of interaction networks involving human groups with networks involving species once they interact (Felipe-Lucia et al., 2021), and so on with any other (e.g., physicochemical) variable in the same social-ecological system.